Cavin856/void-stranger-ap/README.md

 be properly unlocked in game.
 Closing and reopening the game should fix this.
 Sometimes it might happen outside the menus, the same fix will work for that too.

-3. The tracker shows a slightly incorrect image for Gor's brand.

-4. The greed zone might not open properly the first time, it's unclear from the small amount of testing done.
+3. The greed zone might not open properly the first time, it's unclear from the small amount of testing done.
 If you run into this issue then reconnecting should fix it.

-5. There is a bug with how the game is recompiled by UMT that can cause crashes when a textbox displays with different dialogue sounds.
+4. There is a bug with how the game is recompiled by UMT that can cause crashes when a textbox displays with different dialogue sounds.
 I fixed all the ones needed to complete a run, but I'm sure there are other instances of this across the game.
 If you run into this please provide the crash message, so I can fix it.

-6. There has been a report of progressive brands not being received properly due to multiple being sent at once from a release, reconnecting resolves the issue.
+5. There has been a report of progressive brands not being received properly due to multiple being sent at once from a release, reconnecting resolves the issue.

 If you run into an issue not on this list, try reconnecting to the AP server.
 Regardless of if this resolves the issue,